postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 ### SQL injection

-SQL injection is a common attack vector that uses malicious SQL code for backend database manipulation to access information that wasn't intended to be displayed.
+SQL injection is a common attack vector that uses malicious SQL code for database manipulation to access information that wasn't intended to be displayed.
 This information might include sensitive information like company data, user lists, or private customer details.

 Issue description | Possible fix
 --- | ---